-Many scholars take these letters to be Pauline, but vocabulary, style, tone and even theological issues have caused some to question Pauline authorship.
-Paul, for example, is somewhat antinomian in his early letters, but in Timothy 1:8-11 the Law serves a useful function, condemning evildoers.
+Many scholars take these letters to be Pauline, but vocabulary, style, tone and even theological issues, have caused some to question Pauline authorship.
+Paul, for example, is somewhat antinomian in his early letters, but in Timothy 1:8-11 the Law serves a useful function in the condemning evildoers.
 Of course, context probably explains the difference.
-The evident differences between the Pastoral epistles and Paul's earlier letters has prompted the suggestion that the letters were written by a church leader well after Paul's execution, possibly early in the second centaury.
+The evident differences between the Pastoral epistles and Paul's earlier letters has prompted the suggestion that the letters were written by a church leader well after Paul's execution, possibly early in the second century.
 This person needs to address leadership problems in the Christian church and so produces a textbook of sorts under Paul's authority.
 Producing a work in the name of a famous person was a convention of the time, and certainly not viewed as fraud.
 Identifying this person is next to impossible, but it has been suggested that he is the same person as the author of Luke / Acts.
 Some scholars suggest that the author of the Pastoral epistles is more an editor than an author.
 It is argued that this person had at hand a number of Paul's personal letters and he used fragments of these to construct his ministry manual.
-Of course, debate rages as to which parts were originally Pauline.
+Of course, debate rages as to which parts are originally Pauline.

-Those who support Pauline authorship argue that the differences between the Pastorals and Paul's earlier letters can be explained by his age, the nature of the letter (personal advice to a young minister rather than epideictic rhetoric) and the use of an amanuensis (the person transcribing Paul's words) who seemingly operates with a degree of freedom.
+Those who support Pauline authorship argue that the differences between the Pastorals and Paul's earlier letters can be explained by his age, the nature of the letters (personal advice to a young minister rather than epideictic rhetoric), and the use of an amanuensis (the person transcribing Paul's words) who seemingly operates with a degree of freedom.

-If originally at the hand of Paul, the Pastoral Epistles of I Timothy, Titus and II Timothy are probably composed at a later stage in his ministry.
-Although it is not possible to be sure of what happened at the point where the book of Acts finishes with Paul imprisoned in Rome in 61AD.
-Tradition has it that Paul was released, presumably around 63AD.
-He then continued with his ministry of building up his existing churches, and some believe that he even journeyed to Spain to establish the Christian church there.
+If originally at the hand of Paul, the epistles of I Timothy, Titus and II Timothy may well have been composed at a later stage in his ministry.
+Although it is not possible to be sure what happened at the point where the book of Acts finishes with Paul imprisoned in Rome in 61AD, tradition has it that he was released, presumably around 63AD.
+He then continued with his ministry, building up his existing churches.
+Some believe that he even journeyed to Spain to establish the Christian church there.
 The lack of further epistles at Paul's hand mitigates against their theory.
-Whether he did, or did not, visit Spain, it is most likely that he was able to continue his ministry before being executed during the reign of Nero, around 67AD, when presumably he died during Nero's pogrom against the Christian church.
+Whether he did, or did not, visit Spain, he may have continued his ministry through to the reign of Nero, around 67AD, when presumably he died during Nero's pogrom against the Christian church.
 I Timothy and Titus would then be written some time in this latter part of his ministry, and II Timothy while in prison awaiting his execution.

-The purpose of these letters was to encourage two student ministers.
+The purpose of these letters is to encourage two student ministers.
 Timothy was a Pastor at Ephesus, and it was to him that Paul penned two personal letters of encouragement.
 The letters do not have the same power as Paul's earlier works, they are not as theological, rather they deal with church discipline, order and the role of ministry.
-Many of those who question Pauline authorship suggest that Timothy and Titus are fictional characters who represent the ideal minister.
-These men serve as model ministers for what are handbooks on ministry; they are what a church leader should be like.
+Many of those who question Pauline authorship, suggest that Timothy and Titus are fictional characters who represent the ideal minister.
+These men serve as model ministers for what are handbooks on Christian ministry; they define the function of a Christian minister.
 Either way, all three letters serve to encourage sound Christian ministry, providing practical advice to that end, cf., 3:14,15.

 ii] The preservation of the "deposit of faith."
-For Paul, this received deposit must be guarded and passed on to those who will faithfully teach it: "guard the treasure"; "guard what was entrusted to me"; "guard the good deposit" - Timothy is to guard what was entrusted to him, ITim.6:20, 2Tim.1:14.
-In Paul's early epistles "faith" refers to the faithfulness of Christ and to a believers faith in the faithfulness of Christ.
+For Paul, this received deposit must be guarded and passed on to those who will faithfully teach it: "guard the treasure"; "guard what was entrusted to me"; "guard the good deposit" - Timothy is to guard what was entrusted to him, 1Tim.6:20, 2Tim.1:14.
+In Paul's early epistles, "faith" refers to a believer's faith in the faith / faithfulness of Christ.
 Here "faith" is more often "the faith", the body of tradition received and preserved by the Christian church.
 Some see this as another reason why these letters are not from the hand of Paul, but again, time and circumstance easily changes the use of words.

 iii] The heresy of nomism: It is often argued that Paul addresses a form of Jewish gnosticism in the Pastoral epistles.
-It does seem though that the same old problem that constantly hounded Paul is still present in the church, namely, nomism, of "whether a program of Law observance such as that forwarded by the would-be teachers (1:7) is efficacious and appropriate", Johnson.
+It does seem though that the same old heresy that constantly hounded Paul in the past, is still present in the church, namely, nomism - the question as to "whether a program of Law observance, such as that forwarded by the would-be teachers (1:7), is efficacious and appropriate", Johnson.

 It seems likely that the false teachers are law-bound believers, most being converted Jews, who regard the Law / Torah as a necessary accompaniment to the Christian life.
-A nomist believes that the law (the law of Moses + NT ethics in general) serves to control sin and progress sanctification = sanctification by obedience = nomism.
-This seems to explain the scant hints we have in the letter as to the nature of the heresy Paul addresses in the Pastoral Epistles:
+A nomist believes that the law (the law of Moses + NT ethics in general) serves to control sin and progress sanctification; a heresy known as sanctification by obedience.
+This seems the best explanation of the heresy Paul addresses in the Pastoral Epistles: